AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/smt_verification/README.md

 }
 ```

-More examples can be found in *.test.cpp files
+More examples can be found in *.test.cpp files all over the directory